 • Academic Coordinator, PURSUIT : DEA's Career Fair

-Organizing our Department's recruitment event for our students continues to be a success: 14 firms came to campus to present their work and interview prospective applicants in the Spring of 2018.
+Organizing our Department's recruitment event for our students continues to be a success: 13 firms came to campus to present their work and interview prospective applicants in the Spring of 2018.
 We had over 75 DEA and 30 non-DEA students particiate in this networking and interviewing opportunity.

 • Faculty Represenative for Student Chapter of ASID (American Society of Interior Designers)

-Continue to work with this dynamic group of pre-professional designers to coordinate resume reviews, mock-interview sessions, service learning opportunities, and coordinate their annual Materials Fair, where over 18 manufacturer representatives traveled to the College to display their products and network with students from DEA, AAP, and the Hotel School in the Fall of 2017
+Continue to work with this dynamic group of pre-professional designers to coordinate resume reviews, mock-interview sessions, service learning opportunities, and coordinate their efforts with DEA's recruitment fair, PURSUIT.

 • Member - National Council for Preservation Education